docker/docs/engine/swarm/secrets.md

 > **Note**: Docker secrets are only available to swarm services, not to
 > standalone containers.
 To use this feature, consider adapting your container
-> to run as a service with a scale of 1.
+> to run as a service.
+Stateful containers can typically run with a scale of 1
+> without changing the container code.

 Another use case for using secrets is to provide a layer of abstraction between the container and a set of credentials.
 Consider a scenario where you have